jsaabel/FilmFestivalHelpers-fafscripts/README.md

 films and events, mandatory age limits and other information that is displayed in many contexts throughout the festival).

-Most data is entered into, manipulated, stored and retrieved from a number of [notion](https://www.notion.so)-databases in the runup to the event, while the live festival relies on the [eventive](https://www.eventive.org) platform for its public-facing schedule, ticketing system and the streaming of films.
+For this particular festival, most data is entered into, manipulated, stored and retrieved from a number of [notion](https://www.notion.so)-databases in the runup to the event, while the live festival relies on the [eventive](https://www.eventive.org) platform for its public-facing schedule, ticketing system and the streaming of films.